adyos7498/playground/README.md

 # playground
-just my playground - i now host repl.it stuff here
+just my playground - i now host nothing here also, testing, if atom editor is able to edit here